 To summarize, Instagram is very useful in promoting your podcast for several reasons:

 - Creating content is easy on Instagram 🔥

-- Thanks to the “Poll” and “Question” features in Stories, you can question your followers directly and have them participate in the creation of some of your episodes.
+- Thanks to the “Poll” and “Question” features in Stories, you can ask your podcast Instagram followers questions directly and have them participate in the creation of some of your audio episodes or other content.

 - The guests you host are usually on Instagram.
-Ask them to share the episode on their accounts 🤜 🤛
+Ask them to share the episode they appeared in on their accounts 🤜 🤛

-- Use inspiring images to retain your listeners’ attention 🖼️
+- Use inspiring images to retain your followers’ attention 🖼️

 - Word of mouth is multiplied when a listener shares an episode on their Instagram account 👂

 - Share other information that’s not necessarily related to your podcast 🤓

 - Stay connected with your audience and interact with them directly through messages 💌